zenomt/rtmp-errata-addenda/rtmp-uris.md

        according to Section 2.5 of RFC 3986.

-    Applications/protocols that use this URI scheme name:  The Flash runtime (including Flash Player) from Adobe Systems Incorporated, communication servers such as Adobe Media Server, and interoperable clients and servers provided by other parties, using RTMFP according to RFC 7425.
+    Applications/protocols that use this URI scheme name:  The Flash runtime (including Flash Player) from Adobe, communication servers such as Adobe Media Server, and interoperable clients and servers provided by other parties, using RTMFP according to RFC 7425.

     Interoperability considerations:  This scheme requires use of RTMFP as defined by RFC 7016 in the manner described by RFC 7425.